 16) The Legend of Zelda: Tri Force Heroes

-This puzzle-heavy entry in the series is a bit of an odd duck.
+The Legend of Zelda: Tri Force Heroes is a puzzle-heavy entry in the series and is a bit of an odd duck.
 It’s much lighter in every regard than its peers, and while it can be charming at times, it doesn’t really stand with the rest of the series.

 17) The Legend of Zelda: Skyward Sword